resources

 Notify the Employee

 First, you must notify your employee immediately in writing that you’ve received a wage garnishment order.
 Some garnishments may have a standard form that serves this purpose.
-In the case of a federal levy, form 668 can cover this communication with your employee.
+In the case of a federal levy, Form 668 can cover this communication with your employee.
 It’s best to communicate this information to your employee within one week of receiving the order.

 Update Your Payroll System